 In 1975 on Sunday afternoon 25 October, Sir Douglas Nicholls, a Yorta Yorta man, footballer, pastor and Aboriginal rights activist, opened An exhibition of Paintings by Ronald Bull at Kew Gallery on Cotham Road.
 At the time Bull was not called as an ‘Aboriginal’ artist; an advertisement in 1981 described him as: ‘Australia’s greatest Native artist’.

 A 1976 advertisement described the ‘the tranquil paintings by Ronald Bull from $95 regarded by many as one of the finest and most gifted landscape artists of the present time’ ($95 then is worth about $550 today).
 In the ads Bull’s paintings were claimed ‘To Increase 100% in Value’.
-This all seems over the top given that Bull’s paintings were not expensive to start with; a 1979 advertisement offered Ronald Bull paintings ‘from $65’ (that’s about $280 today and you can buy one for under $300, they have just kept pace with inflation).
+This all seems over the top given that Bull’s paintings were not expensive to start with; a 1979 advertisement offered his paintings ‘from $65’ (that’s about $280 today and you can buy one for under $300, they have just kept pace with inflation).
 Bull was using the money to support his own family in Melbourne and his extended family at Lake Tyers.